Holosun has released a tons of good products including the 507K X2 micro red dot for sub compact pistols.

 The window size is: 0.58" X 0.77"

-Here is the deal: The optic is just slightly slimmer than an full size RMR and Holosun 507C, but it doesn't seem like the window is any much smaller from the sides or the top.
+Here is the deal: The 507K X2 is the baby 507C, it's just slightly slimmer than an full size RMR and Holosun 507C, but it doesn't seem like the window is any much smaller from the sides or the top.

 Practice is still required!